nopara73/ZeroLink/README.md

 **DoS 3: What if a Bob does not provide output?**
 The same strategy applied as in DoS 1 and DoS 2, but with the difference that Alices who do not wish to be banned reveal their registered outputs in a new Blame Phase.

-A ban SHOULD time out after 1 month.
+A ban SHOULD time out after one month.

 To find the optimal severity of utxo banning the attacker's Initial Bitcoin Requirements and Attack Costs are helpful metrics.
-We calculete these metrics by assuming 1btc Tumbler denomination, $1 network transaction fees and that the attacker is willing to keep up the attack for one day.
+We calculete these metrics by assuming one bitcoin Tumbler denomination, $1 network transaction fees and that the attacker is willing to keep up the attack for one day.
-The most sophisticated attacker can delay the execution of a round maxiumum up to 3 minutes.
+The most sophisticated attacker can delay the execution of a round maxiumum up to three minutes.
 Therefore there can be a minimum of `24h*(60m/3m)=`480 rounds per day an attacker must to disrupt.
 For simplicity we will assume a malicious Alice only registered one utxo.
 The same ban applies to all the other utxos, if any, Alice registered with.

 #### Severity 0: No utxo banning

 ![](http://i.imgur.com/dVMnVLO.png)

-At 0 severity the attacker can re-register and disrupt a round as many times as it wants.
+At level zero severity the attacker can re-register and disrupt a round as many times as it wants.

 Attack|Initial Bitcoin Requirements|Attack Costs
 ------|----------------------------|---------------
-1     |1btc                        |$0
+I.    |1btc                        |$0

 #### Severity 1: Banning the malicious utxo